Sooshiance/Report-Station/README.md

 This app just a simple clone report application.
 It has 3 types of report daily, weekly and monthly.

-It uses celery to manipulate the type report, If that report pass some critical times.
+It uses celery to manipulate the type report, If that report passes some critical times.

 to run it you need some setup :